Photo by fauxels, Courtesy of Pexels

 Gen Z can improve their financial literacy, creating good financial habits now, ahead of their earnings growth potential.
 It is not unusual for individuals to begin adulthood with low financial literacy.
 We’ve all been there but the point is to rise up to higher levels of financial management.
 However, gaining financial independence from your parents is the first step.
 Generation Z should work on their financial acumen to avoid the financial stresses experienced by previous generations.

-According to Pew Research, Gen Zers were born between 1997 and 2012 and are between 10 and 25 years.
-They share some similarities with the earlier Millennials, but without the impact of the Great Recession which presented the latter with significant challenges.
+According to Pew Research Center, Gen Zers were born between 1997 and 2012 and are between 10 and 25 years.
+Gen Z looks a lot like Millennials, but without the impact of the Great Recession which presented the latter with significant challenges.

 On the other hand, Gen Z had the COVID pandemic to deal with, and it likely amplified their dominant traits.
 They are growing up in a digital world with technology, smartphones, high-speed Internet, and social media while learning and working remotely.
 These distinctions will shape their views and values.

 As we review some financial statistics about Generation Z, we will share our best practices in budgeting, savings, building credit, managing debt, and investing to achieve financial goals and ultimately build wealth.

 Both Generation Z and Millennials stand to inherit a whopping $84 trillion in the great wealth transfer over the next 25 years, but still, Gen Z needs offensive-defensive strategies for today.

 Table of Contents

 Generation Z Statistics

 Generation Z, also called Zoomers, are digital natives from the beginning.
 They are tech-savvy, always connected, and learn differently.
 Here are Generation Z Statistics: